libp2p/specs/webrtc/README.md

   See also:
   - https://datatracker.ietf.org/doc/html/rfc5389#section-16.2.1
   - https://datatracker.ietf.org/doc/html/rfc5389#section-16.1.2

-- Do the major WebRTC server implementations support using the same UDP port for multiple WebRTC connections, thus requiring multiplexing multiple WebRTC connections on the same UDP port?

-  This is related to [ICE Lite](https://www.rfc-editor.org/rfc/rfc5245), having a host only advertise a single address, namely the host address, which is assumed to be public.

-  The [Go WebRTC](https://github.com/pion/webrtc/) implementation and the [Rust WebRTC](https://github.com/webrtc-rs/webrtc) implementation support this.
-It is unclear whether this is supported in any of the NodeJS implementations.

 - Do the major (Go / Rust / ...)
 WebRTC implementations allow us to accept a WebRTC connection from a remote node without previously receiving an SDP